Answered By: Woodruff Library Reference Last Updated: Nov 30, 2018 Views: 19726

 - "Do people in all socio-economic strata have access to local food?"

-Thinking about the 5 W’s –who, what, when, where, and why– will help you brainstorm different ways you might narrow your question to be more specific.
-For example, if you're thinking about "when," are you brainstorming "the past," "the present," or "the future"?
+- Think about the 5 W’s –who, what, when, where, and why– to help you brainstorm different ways you might narrow your question to be more specific.

 - Credo Reference Unlimited